eellpp/pubScratchpad/Finance/Retirement/home_plan.md

 - near to nature.
 A river OR mountain.
 Parks or ocean nearby at walking/cycling distance.
 - have a backyard with some trees and plants which you take care of and connect.
 - a community who have social connections/empathy values more than capital aggregation.
+- small and easily maintinable daily without helpers
+- access to medical facilities like established hostpital/clinics/pharmacy
+- near to transportation like airport/railway/bus and malls

 https://github.com/eellpp/pubScratchpad/blob/master/health/nature_heals.md